-\section{Implementation of Baselines}
+\subsection{Implementation of Baselines}

-\paragraph{GCG and GCG ensemble \citep{zou2023universal_GCG}.} We set suffix length to 20, optimization steps to 500, top-k to 256, batch size to 512 in GCG.
+\textbf{GCG and GCG-Ensemble \citep{zou2023universal_GCG}.} We set suffix length to 20, optimization steps to 500, top-k to 256, batch size to 512 in GCG.
 Specifically, for transfer attacks on finetuned LLMs, we generate adversarial prompts using Llama2-7b-chat and Vicuna-7b-v1.5 with a model ensemble technique.

-\paragraph{AutoDan \citep{liu2023autodan}.} We run 100 steps for each prompt.
+\textbf{AutoDan \citep{liu2023autodan}.} We run 100 steps for each prompt.
 The mutation model is Mistral-7B-Instructv0.2 \citep{jiang2023mistral_tech}.

-\paragraph{TUJA \citep{lin-etal-2024-towards-understanding}.} We apply "TUJA+GCG" as the baseline.
-We also set uffix length to 20, optimization steps to 500, top-k to 256, batch size to 512 in TUJA.
+\textbf{TUJA \citep{lin-etal-2024-towards-understanding}.} We apply "TUJA+GCG" as the baseline.
+We also set suffix length to 20, optimization steps to 500, top-k to 256, batch size to 512 in TUJA.

+\textbf{IRIS \citep{huang-etal-2025-stronger_IRIS}.} We set suffix length to 20, optimization steps to 500, top-k to 256, batch size to 512.
+Furthermore, we set $\beta=0.75$, refusal layer to 10, the number of refusal prompts to 32 and target generation length to 64 in IRIS.

+\textbf{DSN \citep{zhou-etal-2025-dont_DSN}.} We set suffix length to 20, optimization steps to 500, top-k to 256, batch size to 512.
+Furthermore, we set $\alpha=1.0$ in DSN.

-\paragraph{LSGM\_LILA \citep{li2024improved_LSGM_LILA}.} We apply the same setting in the paper.
+\textbf{LSGM\_LILA \citep{li2024improved_LSGM_LILA}.} We apply the same setting in the paper.
 We set the gamma to 0.5, lila\_layer to 16, num\_train\_queries to 10, which are hyper-parameters provided by this paper.

-\paragraph{Guiding-GCG \cite{yang-etal-2025-guiding}.} We aslo set suffix length to 20, optimization steps to 500, top-k to 256, batch size to 512.
+\textbf{Guiding-GCG \cite{yang-etal-2025-guiding}.} We aslo set suffix length to 20, optimization steps to 500, top-k to 256, batch size to 512.

-\paragraph{DI-GCG \citep{xie2019improving_diversity}.} Follw the technique in DI-FSGM, we use the pretrained LLM to reparaphrase the malicious prompt 20 times.
+\textbf{DI-GCG \citep{xie2019improving_diversity}.} Follw the technique in DI-FSGM, we use the pretrained LLM to reparaphrase the malicious prompt 20 times.
 Then, we conduct GCG process to generate jailbreak prompts based on these diverse inputs.
 We aslo set suffix length to 20, optimization steps to 500, top-k to 256, batch size to 512.

-\paragraph{L4A \cite{ban2022pretrained}.} We examined the finetuned LLMs of Llama2-7b-chat across five tasks and compared the layerwise.
+\textbf{L4A \cite{ban2022pretrained}.} We examined the finetuned LLMs of Llama2-7b-chat across five tasks and compared the layerwise.
 As shown in Figure ~\ref{app_fig:l4a_ens}, it is difficult to conclude that certain layers of the pretrained LLM remain relatively unchanged after finetuning.
 Therefore, in our reproduction, we selected intermediate layers with smaller variations and combined them with L4A’s technique and the GCG procedure to replicate their method.